rgiosa10/programming-language-selector/README.md

 ## Description

 This is an application for people interested in coding to decide which language they should learn first.
-The user fills out 5 silly questions, and depending on the response selected (upon submission of form) it designates either a 1 (top response) or 0 (bottom response).
+The user fills out 5 silly questions, and then submits the form.
+Upon submission of form, JavaScript logic designates either a 1 (top response) or 0 (bottom response) for each of the selected responses.
 Those inputs are then added together for total points.
 Once that is calculated, a suggested language is determined (reference getInputsAndCalc function in js file).
-The suggested language is then shown at the bottom of the page.
+The suggested language is then shown at the bottom of the page, with some additional information about the language.
 The user then has the opportunity to submit a new form again by clicking the "Reset to Submit Again!" button.

 ## Setup/Installation Requirements